Phase Retrieval for Radar Waveform Design

 Our numerical experiments suggest that our proposed algorithm is able to estimate a band- or time-limited signal from its AF for both complete and incomplete measurements; here we consider the AF incomplete if only a few time-shifts or Fourier frequencies are considered in its formulation.
-Preliminary results of this work appeared in our conference publication \cite{pinilla2021banraw}, where we formulated AF-based waveform design of band-limited signals as a non-convex PR problem and solved it using \textit{ba}nd-limited \textit{ra}dar \textit{w}aveform design via PR (BanRaW) algorithm.
-However, details of the uniqueness results, extension to time-limited signals, and extensive numerical experiments were excluded from \cite{pinilla2021banraw}.
+Preliminary results of this work appeared in our conference publication \citep{pinilla2021banraw}, where we formulated AF-based waveform design of band-limited signals as a non-convex PR problem and solved it using the \textit{ba}nd-limited \textit{ra}dar \textit{w}aveform design via PR (BanRaW) algorithm.
+However, details of the uniqueness results, extension to time-limited signals, and extensive numerical experiments were excluded from \citep{pinilla2021banraw}.
 In this paper, we include these details, present cases with incomplete/missing AF measurements and investigate additional practical constraints on signals such as linear/non-linear frequency modulated (LFM/NLFM) waveforms.

 The rest of the paper is organized as follows.
 In the next section, we introduce the necessary background on the radar PR problem.
 In Section~\ref{sec:algorithm}, we develop our iterative procedure to refine the solution by minimizing a smooth least-squares objective.
 The spectral initialization step of this procedure is detailed in Section~\ref{sec:initialization}.
 We validate our models and methods through extensive numerical experiments in Section~\ref{sec:numerical}.
 We conclude in Section~\ref{sec:conclusion}.